Skip to main content

 )

-Messages posted from apps can contain more than just text, though.
-They can include full user interfaces composed of blocks.
+Messages posted from apps can contain more than just text; they can also include full user interfaces composed of blocks using Block Kit.

 The chat.postMessage method takes an optional blocks argument that allows you to customize the layout of a message.
 Blocks can be specified in a single array of either dict values or slack_sdk.models.blocks.Block objects.

 To send a message to a channel, use the channel's ID.
-For IMs, use the user's ID.
+For DMs, use the user's ID.

 client.chat_postMessage(